OmarSwailam/django-admin-groups/README.md

 # Django Admin Groups

-*Combine models from different apps under a single label.*
+*Combine models from different apps under a single label in the admin panel.*

 ## Installation